Structure of K\"ahler foliations with negative transverse Ricci curvature: Riemannian foliations: a recollection

 \subsection{Bundle-like metrics}

 Let $(X,\F)$ be a foliated manifold where in addition $\F$ is assumed to be Riemannian.
-Let us denote by $\overline{g}$ the tranverse invariant metric defined on the normal bundle $N\F$ and by $\nu_\F$ the associated transverse volume form, assuming that $N\F$ is oriented.
+Let us denote by $\overline{g}$ the transverse invariant metric defined on the normal bundle $N\F$ and by $\nu_\F$ the associated transverse volume form, assuming that $N\F$ is oriented.
 A metric $g$ on $X$ is said to be \textit{bundle-like} (with respect to the given Riemannian transverse structure) if the metric induced on $\F^\perp\simeq N_\F$ is precisely $\overline{g}$.
 This amounts to saying that $\F$ can be locally described by the fibers of a Riemannian submersion where the basis of the fibration is equipped with the metric $\overline{g}$.
-It is well known (see \cite{Reinhart59}) that there always exists a bundle-like metric.
+It is well known (see \cite{Reinhart59}) that bundle-like metrics always exist.
 The triple $(X,\F,g)$ will be referred as a \textit{Riemannian foliated manifold}.
 The pair $(\F,g)$ stands for a Riemannian foliation together with a bundle-like metric $g$ on the ambient manifold.